North East Ohio Hammered Dulcimer Weekend (2020)

-North East Ohio Dulcimer Weekend is a weekend, all day, intensive small group session for all levels of hammered dulcimer players led by Mark Alan Wade, Tina Bergmann and Karen Alley.
-It's an intimate setting for hammered dulcimer participants with any level of expertise in each session.
-There will be many handouts and instructional aids.
+The North-East Ohio Dulcimer Weekend is an all day, intensive weekend festival for all levels of hammered dulcimer players led by Mark Alan Wade, Tina Bergmann and Karen Ashbrook.
+It's an ideal setting for hammered dulcimer participants with any level of expertise in each session.
+There will be helpful handouts, instructional aids, time for jams, concerts, vendors and more!

-Concert Tickets to the Saturday evening concert will be $12 for non-workshop participants.
+Concert Tickets to the Saturday evening concert will be $12 for non-workshop participants payable at the door.

 Suggestions?
 Please feel free to contact me.